derNiklaas/Timolia-Pixel-Farmer/README.md

 This is a small node.js Script for the free daily pixels on the Timolia.de Minecraft Server.

+# IMPORTANT NOTE: This Project DOES NOT work at the moment due to the introduction of recaptcha.
+If you want to help me, please open a Pull Request or send me a message via Twitter[https://twitter.com/derNiklaas]

 ## How to use

 1) Download the Repository.